Villa De Leyva

 More about El Infiernito: Click this link

-It’s an incredible place to visit, and one that I would never forget, especially the big ancient monoliths!
-Fifteen minutes here was enough for us before we start walking back to town.
 Heading back to Bogota in the afternoon, we didn’t stop anywhere else or have time to admire nature.
-After the much-needed shower, washed away the dust and sweat we’ve gathered during the walk, we placed the key at one of the vases in the house and left to the bus terminal.
+After the much-needed shower, which washed away the dust and sweat we’d gathered during the walk, we placed the key at one of the vases in the house and left for the bus terminal.

 Getting a Bus Back to Bogota

-Getting the ride back to Bogota was easy, even when we didn’t purchase the tickets beforehand.
-However, if you want the prospect of getting to choose your seat, you should get on the van before everyone else arrives.
 When we bought our tickets, the seller told us that we only have ten minutes before the bus scheduled to leave, and with the time we’ve got, we quickly grab our meal at the nearby stall, which was a slice of pizza and Arepa, and it was cheap and tasty!

 Terminal: Villa De Leyva